 A closely related open question is whether small rank implies better generalization.
 A direct effect is possible though we do not know of any result showing that smaller rank yields better generalization bounds for deep networks.
-In fact the standard Rademacher complexity of linear function classes with L_2 norm does not decrease with rank, though other measures with different norms may depend on rank.
+In fact the standard Rademacher complexity of linear function classes with L_2 norm does not decrease with rank, though Rademacher complexity defined using different norms may depend on rank.
 The main effect, however, is likely to be indirect.
-We conjecture that the bias towards small rank plays an important role in optimization, by eliminating "features" that are not supported by the data, as we showed in the linear case.
-Furthermore, this effect may be especially critical in the optimization of deep overparametrized networks, implying a significant advantage of SGD vs GD, even apart from simple computational efficiency.
+We conjecture that the specific bias towards small rank for random initialization plays an important role in optimization, by eliminating "features" that are not supported by the data, as we showed in the linear case.
+Furthermore, this effect may be especially critical in the optimization of deep overparametrized networks, possibly implying a significant advantage of SGD vs GD, even apart from simple computational efficiency.